zchee/golang-wiki/ExperienceReports.md

 ## Porting
   - Shannon Pekary, "[Why GOPP](https://github.com/spekary/gopp/blob/master/Why.md)," an attempt to create a 'class' keyword that simply makes a struct to also be an interface to make porting code from object-oriented languages much easier.

+## Slices
+  - Richard Warburton, "[Should Go 2.0 support slice comparison?](https://gist.github.com/krolaw/3205a3139d423b0c39e24b98c923b1a1)," an argument to treat slices as structs for equality comparison, ignoring backing arrays.

 ## Time